evolutionsoftswiss/alpha-zero-learning/README.md

 The AlphaGo algorithm was further adapted and improved with AlphaGo Zero [Mastering the game of Go without human knowledge](https://www.nature.com/articles/nature24270) and Alpha Zero [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/pdf/1712.01815.pdf).

-### Why there are not tons of strong Go AI's now ?
+### Why there are not thousands of strong artificial Go intelligences now ?
 It is not enough to know the algorithm and having an implementation ready.
 A rough calculation [Computer-Go zero performance](http://web.archive.org/web/20190205013627/http://computer-go.org/pipermail/computer-go/2017-October/010307.html) estimates the training time to generate as much positions as AlphaGo zero could take 1700 years on a single machine with standard hardware.

 There are efforts like [leela-zero](https://github.com/leela-zero/leela-zero) to repeat the training efforts in a public and distributed manner.
+Similarly [minigo](https://github.com/tensorflow/minigo) tried to reproduce the learning progress.

 You can more easily adapt the algorithm to less complex board games like connect four, Gomoku, Othello and others.
 With such games it is more realistic to perform the necessary training to obtain a strong artificial intelligence.